ATRC-AURIN/PLANitOsmParserWrapper/docker.README.md

 * There is no official jdk-11 and Alpine Docker image, so we use the one from adoptopenjdk, i.e., adoptopenjdk/openjdk11:jre-11.0.6_10-alpine

 Restrictions to date:

-* We only copy the locally created fat jar (from the maven clean install on pom.xml) as the only file added to the openjdk-alpine image.
+* The jar is not built as part of the docker image creation, it needs to be build before the docker image can be created.
+We then copy the locally created fat jar (from the maven clean install on pom.xml) as the only file added to the openjdk-alpine image.
-* There is a hard coded call to an example command line configuration that is being run.
-This is to be extended to a configurable run via environment parameters.

 # Environmental variables

-The docker image has the exact same environmental variables as the Java wrapper has (see README.md), except that all variables are capatilised, i.e., *--input* translates to *INPUT*, which in turn requires the -e switch to signal to docker it is an environmental variable.
+The docker image has the exact same environmental variables as the Java wrapper has (see README.md), except that all variables are capatilised, i.e., *--input* translates to *INPUT*, which in turn requires the *-e* switch to signal to docker it is an environmental variable.

 In addition one more variable is present: